lmondada/dphil-thesis/content/04_matching/04_anchors.md

 operations more than distance $d$ away from the anchor cannot be part of a pattern of depth $d$.

-We use the bound on the length of the list returned by calls to `AllAnchors` of Proposition 4.11 to bound the runtime.
+We use the bound on the length of the list returned by calls to `AllAnchors` of {{% refproposition "prop-nanchors" %}}
+to bound the runtime.
 We can ignore the non-constant runtime of the concatenation of the outputs of recursive calls on line 35,